 Chek Lap Kok

 On 6 July 1998, Chek Lap Kok opened for business when Cathay Pacific flight 889 landed at 6:27am from New York.
 The overnight shift from Kai Tak, the old airport with its white-knuckle-landing runway, had gone smoothly but technical glitches bedevilled early operations.
-Very soon though, it would soar to be one of the world’s best airports.
+Very soon though, it would soar to be one of the world’s best airports, and one of the most important symbols of Hong Kong.

 In The Mood For Love